yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Default Values of Polling Container Configuration Parameters

-The default values for all of the polling container properties such as {{min-concurrent-consumers, receive-operation-handler, receive-timeout}} and others can be found in the API docs.
+The default values for all of the polling container properties such as `min-concurrent-consumers, receive-operation-handler, receive-timeout` and others can be found in the API docs.
 Each property has a corresponding Default<property name> const field that sets the default value of the property.